codeinchq/psr15-middlewares/README.md

 * `BlockUnsecureRequestsMiddleware` Blocks unsecure (other than `HTTPS`) requests responses

-## Abandon middleware
+## Abandoned middleware

-The following middleware are abandon:
+The following middleware are abandoned:
 * `CallableMiddleware` Uses a callable as a middleware
 * `ExceptionCaptureMiddleware` Captures exceptions thrown during the handling of the request